Sirquini/Polarization/README.md

-# A model for the dynamics of polarization
+# A Model for the Dynamics of Polarization

 All the functions and structures needed are located in `polarization.py`.
 Implemented for Python 3.